Emily-Tsui/Portfolio/README.md

 # Portfolio

-Displays my projects, side projects, and who I am.
+Still a work in progress.
+My goal is to have a website created with HTML, CSS, and Javascript.
+It displays my projects, side projects, and who I am.